Making Weather Maps Using the GeoNames Weather Web Service

 Introduction

-The GeoNames database is a free, crowdsourced geospatial resource of over 12 million unique features located across the entire globe, sorted into nine feature classes.
-These features are readily accessible, via several web service endpoints, to those with a (free) valid user account.
+The GeoNames database is a free, crowdsourced geospatial resource containing over 12 million unique features worldwide, organized into 9 feature classes.
+These features are readily accessible via several web service endpoints to those with a (free) valid user account.
 This article provides a demo of the Weather web service offered by GeoNames, and shows a use case for the JSONExploder and JSONExtractor transformers.

 Requirements